Scorocode/scorocode-docs-en/docs/app/app4.md

 Triggers are Java scripts that are executed when specific operations are performed with respect to data.
 All triggers are closed and have a local context.
 Select a trigger from the presented descriptions and enter its description in the corresponding window.
 To save the entered description, click Save.
 To activate the created trigger, enable the Activate parameter.
 The trigger will not function without this parameter enabled.

+When executing a trigger, the following objects are created in its context: `DataManager` and `pool`.

 !!! warning "Trigger execution time"
     Maximum execution time for each trigger is 500 milliseconds.